 - Use only gentle ways to train your baby.
-Opt for a combination of progressive techniques and exercise to train them to self-soothe.
+Opt for a combination of progressive techniques and exercise to train him to self-soothe.
 Remember, simply putting your baby down might not be sufficient for him to learn.

 Also Read: A Guide To Swaddling A Baby